LicenseRocks/licenseforgood/UseCasesProposals/impact-bonds.md

 > A social impact bond, also known as pay for success financing,[1] a pay for success bond[2] or a social benefit bond[3] or simply a social bond,[4] is a contract with the public sector in which a commitment is made to pay for improved social outcomes that result in public sector savings

-Results need to be measurable and AXO ties in very well with this.
+Results need to be measurable and IXO ties in very well with this.

 ** Indonesian projects that  align with a number of the UN Sustainable Development Goals  and are eligible to be funded with IFC Social Bond proceeds.**
 ### PT.
 Bank Tabungan Pensiunan Nasional Tbk